rramsden/prb/README.md

 # Prb

-`prb` is a light-weight timer service written in Ruby for the pomodoro technique.
+Prb is a light-weight HTTP service written in Ruby for controlling a pomodoro timer.

 ## Installation